-$$U(\phi) = U_0 \sin[\pi \sin(\phi)^2]^3.$$ (3.6)
+$$U(\phi) = U_0 \sin(\pi \sin(\phi)^2)^3 \qquad 3.4$$

-We tested different parameter ranges for the phase velocities, values of $t{LF}$ and values of $U_0$ .
-We found that the behavior of the solutions is qualitatively the same; all are very sensitive to the forcing amplitude W, the wavenumber m, and c, but less sensitive to the values of the other parameters.
-The values of the forcing coefficients are
+We tested different parameter ranges for the phase velocities, values of t{LF} and values of U_0 .
+We found that the behavior of the solutions is qualitatively the same; all are very sensitive to the forcing amplitude W, the wave number m and c, but less sensitive to the values of the other parameters.
+The values of the forcing coefficients are:

-$$U_0 = 40 \text{ m s}^{-1}, \quad t{\text{LF}} = 4 \text{ days}, \text{ and}$$
+$$U_0 = 40 \text{m/s}$$

-$m = 8, 7, 6, \text{ and } 5.$
+$t{\text{LF}} = 4 \text{ days}$ m= 8, 7, 6 and 5.

-We will use W (in meters) as the forcing amplitude for the rest of the paper.
-Figure 4 shows the maximum value of the area-averaged eddy kinetic energy (EKE) as a function of different values of c and wavenumber m, for different constant Ws.
-For a given m, the variation of EKE with c is similar for different values of W; the larger the W, the higher the values of EKE will be.
-However, the maximum value of EKE is obtained for the same c regardless of the value of the forcing amplitude W. The value of c that maximizes the EKE depends on the initial jet profile and in particular the meridional extension of the forcing that is proportional to U - c.
+W (in meters) will be used as the forcing amplitude for the rest of the paper.
+Fig 4 shows the maximum value of the area averaged eddy kinetic energy (Eke) as a function of different values of c wave number m, for different constant W's.
+For a given m, the variation of Eke with c is similiar for different values of W; the larger the W, the higher the values of Eke will be.
+However, the maximum value of Eke is obtained for the same c regardless of the value of the forcing amplitude W. The value of c that maximizes the Eke depends on the initial jet profile and in particular the meridional extension of the forcing that is proportional to U-c.
 Although one is tempted to consider only those cases with the value of c that maximizes the response, that would not necessarily be justified.
 This is because the baroclinic wave evolution that these simulations try to portray may not propagate with this optimal value of c.